Ode to a Vagabond’s Boots

 So now we are left wondering, what are we going to write about??
 As you can see above, we can choose plenty to write about and we can easily devote an entire journal to each aspect we pick.
 I’ve already managed to pick a couple of things that I’m really excited about.

-So unfortunately, it looks as though travel around Iceland is going to be too difficult during the winter months as none of the bus lines operate to the areas we would like to visit, especially the west fjords.
-We haven’t given up hope on seeing Iceland, but we have decided that starting in Norway is our best move.
-Scandinavians are very active in the outdoors during the winter, so going to the Nordic countries in the winter will show us a side of their culture and traditions that tourists miss out on while visiting in the summer.
+Hello all, So unfortunately, it looks as though travel around Iceland is going to be too difficult during the winter months as none of the bus lines operate to the areas we would like to visit, especially the west fjords.
+We haven’t given up hope on seeing Iceland, but we have decided that starting in … Read more Winter, Thou art Cruel

+Hello everyone!
 So as Nathanael and I start making our preparations to get going, we’ve had some changes of plans.
 We’ve bumped back our departure date from July to November since Nathanael’s sister is getting married and we wouldn’t dream of missing out on such a beautiful day!
-Unfortunately, this means we hit a few snags in our previous plans.
+Unfortunately, this means we hit a few … Read more Going with the Flow